Normal Distribution Calculator

 What is standard normal distribution

-You can standardize any normal distribution.
-This conversion process can be made via the standard score, when you subtract the population mean from the data score, and divide this difference by the population standard deviations.
+You can standardize any normal distribution, which is done by a process known as the standard score.
+This is when you subtract the population mean from the data score, and divide this difference by the population standard deviations.
 Standard normal distribution has the following properties:

 - Mean value is equal to 0;